zhaojj2209/tp/docs/UserGuide.md

   * Track incomes/expenses by entering their details e.g title, amount, date
   * Categorize your incomes and expenses to better organize your finances
   * Search for incomes/expenses easily by keywords
-1. Add bookmarked transactions
+1. Add bookmark transactions
-  * Save transactions that occur regularly so that frequent expenses/incomes can be added to the finance tracker more conveniently
+  * Create templates for transactions that occur regularly so that frequent expenses/incomes can be added to the finance tracker more conveniently
 1. Budgeting
   * Set a monthly expense limit to track your remaining budget for the month
   * Set a monthly savings goal to cultivate good saving habits